 Webinar Series – Fall 2020 – September 17, October 15, and November 19

 Understanding and Addressing Inequalities in the Food System.
-This unique series will start with an overview of inequalities in the food system.
-Following webinars will explore inequality issues and solutions in both rural and urban settings.
-For those wishing to continue the discussion, “social hours” will immediately follow each featured presentation.
+This unique series starts with an overview of inequalities in the food system.
+Following webinars explore inequality issues and solutions in both rural and urban settings.
 Explore additional learning materials here.

 What is inequality?
 How do inequalities play out in the food system?
 (Slides and Recording)

 Speaker: Dr. Sarah Cramer, Visiting Assistant Professor of Sustainable Food Systems, Stetson University, Deland, Florida

 Suggested Reading: Structural Roots of Food System Inequalities by Dr. Josh Sbicca

 Addressing food system inequalities in rural areas (Slides and Recording)

 Thursday, October 15, 2020

 Speaker: Margaret Krome-Lukens, Senior Program Manager, Come to the Table, Rural Advancement Foundation International-USA (RAFI-USA), Pittsboro, North Carolina

 Suggested Video: Freedom Farmers: Black Agricultural Resistance and Creating Sustainable Communities by Dr. Monica White, 2019 RAFI Come to the Table Conference